ChainArts/mfmb-react/README.md

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.<br />
-Creates an installable package from that build folder in dist
+Creates an installable package from said `build` folder in the `dist` folder

 ### `npm run release`

 Builds a finished bundle + installer ready to deploy to production

+## Install

+Find the install file in the dist folder and execute it.
+The application should start, as soon as the setup is finished.